YP4AIresearch/CascadeFormer/README.md

 # 🌊 CascadeFormer: Two-stage Cascading Transformer for Human Action Recognition

-## Existing bug in data processing for NTU
+## Previous bug in data processing for NTU (FIXED!)

 Issue: There are variable subject numbers (one or two) in the input of the network

-1. My approach: simply **take the first one and ditch the other**
+1. My (previous) approach: simply **take the first one and ditch the other**
 2. Official approach: *"We used a **heuristic method**.
 It's very simple (but not necessarily correct for all the samples).
 We consider the variance of the X, Y, and Z values of all the joints and add them up.
 We took the body with the higher value as the main subject."*
-3. Is this gonna make difference?
+3. Is this gonna make any difference?
 Yes! **11 out of 60** classes involve two person interacting with each other.

+## biomechanics reparameterization (theta, phi, length)

+Coming soon!

 ## CascadeFormer 1.X series